KripaPopli/SuperstorePowerBIAnalysis/README.md

 # SuperstorePowerBIAnalysis

 ## Overview:
--This project demonstrates an end-to-end data analysis pipeline using SQL, Excel, and Power BI, independently building the workflow from dataset creation in SQL to analysis and visualization in Power BI.
+This project demonstrates an end-to-end data analysis pipeline using SQL, Excel, and Power BI, independently building the workflow from dataset creation in SQL to analysis and visualization in Power BI.

 ## Objectives:
 - Extracting necessary data as per the user's requirement.